-The Childhood and Youth pathway of our Professional Studies Foundation Degree is designed to meet the needs of people working with children and young people between 9 and 24 years of age in formal or informal educational; or health settings.
-You may be working within Early Help and Prevention teams, as a Family Support Worker, working alongside young people needing support in schools, working in a youth centre or working within the voluntary sector.
-We have had students studying on this course who were employed, for example, as Behavioural Support Officers or as part of a Youth Offending Team.
+The Childhood and Youth pathway of our Professional Studies Foundation Degree is designed to meet the needs of people working with children and young people between 9 and 24 years of age in formal or informal educational settings.
+You may be working as a Family Support Worker, working alongside young people needing support in schools, working in health services or working within the voluntary sector.
+We have had students studying on this course who were employed, for example, as Behavioural Support Officers, Early Help Workers or as part of a Youth Offending Team.

 The Childhood and Youth Foundation degree can lead to the BA (Hons) Professional Studies (Childhood and Youth) progression route.